 This ratio is presented for information purposes only and represents a measure of performance used especially in financial circles.
 It represents the following calculation: net earnings divided by average equity.
 It does not have a standardized meaning prescribed by IFRS and therefore may not be comparable to similar measures presented by other public corporations.
-It includes Couche-Tard's results for the first quarter of fiscal 2015 and for the last three quarters of fiscal 2014.
+It includes Couche-Tard's results for the first quarter of fiscal 2014.